borowskk/wifi-sprinkler-controller/README.md

     - It can be attached to your WIFI as a client

 Building:
   - Netbeans: My environment had Netbeans 8.2, the Android SDK, and Oracle's 1.8 JDK.
-I also installed the gluon plugin for Netbeans through the Netbeans Tools-Plugins menu.
+I also installed the gluon plugin for Netbeans through the Netbeans Tools-Plugins menu
-    Command Line: Install gradle using something like sdkman.
-Install Oracle's 1.8 JDK.
-Run ./gradlew tasks to see build tasks.
-To build a jar for Desktop Java use ./gradlew shadowJar.
+  - Command Line: Install Oracle's 1.8 JDK.
+Run ./gradlew tasks to see available build tasks.
+For example: to build a jar for Desktop Java use ./gradlew shadowJar

 Picture of HLK-SW16 wired-up to replace my original sprinker controller.